brian-ogilvie/hooks-article/README.md

 So every child of this wrapper component automatically gets passed props of `formData`, `onChange`, and a `key` (React says I have to).
 Just invoke this function underneath our `<h2>` in the code above.

 But hold on.
 We're passing the entire formData down, not the individual field values?
 That right.
 Since this is a generic map function, we have no way of knowing, at this level, which child needs which prop, so we have to pass the whole object in.
 That means that our current `Input` component won't quite work.
-We need an `Input` component that knows how to select it's own value out of the `formData` object.
+We need an `Input` component that knows how to select its own value out of the `formData` object.
 Rather than change the one we have (it's perfectly fine for anyone who wants to build a form someplace without using this `Form` wrapper), let's make a new Input component right here in this file, specifically for users of this wrapper.
 We'll export it as a named export for anyone who wants it:

 ```
 export function Input({ name, formData, onChange, label, type }) {